Jameslambdastudent/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+ the dom  represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects

 2. What is an event?
+JavaScript events are a response to a user’s action.

 3. What is an event listener?
+An event listener is a procedure or function in a computer program that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?
+To loop through the data

 5. What is a component?